There is one surefire way to reduce the stress of holiday cooking: stick to what you know.

 Pause to listen to your body before eating

-Baking is a science and there is only so many changes you can make to a recipe before it becomes something entirely different.
-Of course, there is no harm in trying to make a dish contain less bad fat or more veggies, but if it leaves you in tears, or worse, encourages you to over eat just because it is healthy, than the point is lost.
+Baking is a science and there are only so many changes you can make to a recipe before it becomes something entirely different.
+Of course, there is no harm in trying to make a dish contain less bad fat or more veggies, but if it leaves you in tears, or worse, encourages you to overeat just because it is “too” healthy than the point is lost.

-Understanding the difference between true hunger and appetite, acknowledging when emotions are dictating what, when and how much you eat and removing guilt and judgement about food are all helpful ways to eat healthier over the holidays.
-Rather than scouring Pinterest for hacks to make your favorite dishes (so called) healthier and hoping for the best when these hacks are put to the test- try following the traditional recipe and embracing mindful eating.
+Understanding the difference between true hunger and appetite, acknowledging when emotions are dictating what, when and how much you eat and removing guilt and judgment about food are all helpful ways to eat healthier over the holidays.
+Rather than scouring Pinterest for hacks to make your favorite dishes (so-called) healthier and hoping for the best when these hacks are put to the test- try following the traditional recipe and embracing mindful eating.

 Download this reminder card and keep it handy over the holidays!